Temp1231112/BStf/untitled.md

 We have been driving, or actually rally driving, through the endless dirt roads, lifting up a massive dust bloom behind us.

 We have come about 35 kilometers already, at first by her piloting.
-She was driving all the time as crazy… yes, I have to say crazy.
-That woman is much, much better driver than I knew.
+She was driving all the time like crazy… yes, I have to say crazy.
+That woman is a much, much better driver than I knew.
 She is in a champion class, and that’s my honest opinion.

-Then we changed after she had been enjoying these curvy roads about 25 kilometers.
+Then we changed after she had been enjoying these curvy roads for about 25 kilometers.
 She suddenly stopped the car and said that it was enough for her, and that it was my turn.

-But yes, rally driving is seriously hard job.
-It’s seriously dangerous, as in any moment, any second, the car can hit some rock or a bigger pump, and it can sling the car off from the road.
+But yes, rally driving is a seriously hard job.
+It’s seriously dangerous, as at any moment, any second, the car can hit some rock or a bigger pump, and it can sling the car off from the road.
 And when it happens, the race has ended, that’s for sure.

-Here, on these sharply curving rocky roads, the destiny can come across any moment.
+Here, on these sharply curving rocky roads, one can come across destiny any moment.
 And here it’s dangerous, very, very dangerous.
 All around… there are only rocks everywhere.
-And in addition to that there are big rocks, size of a truck, or on the other hand canyons, tens of meters down.
+And in addition to that there are big rocks, the size of trucks, or on the other hand canyons, tens of meters down.

 The security barricades are only installed for the main roads, and the last one we saw, very close by, was when we exited from the motorway.
-Here, it’s all about rocks, and bigger rock, and on the other hand canyons.
+Here, it’s all about rocks, and bigger rocks, and on the other hand canyons.

 The speed in these narrow dirt roads is normally from as slow as 25 to 50 km an hour as maximum, but it depends on who’s driving.
-But now our speed has been overly too high, from 40 to 200 km an hour.
+But now our speed has been way too high, from 40 to 200 km an hour.

 Yes, the car is still reaching up to 200 km, especially now when I’m driving.
-When there is a bit longer straight on, I’ll take everything I can from this little fancy Mercedes SLK, and we are flying.
+When there is a bit longer straight road, I’ll take everything I can from this little fancy Mercedes SLK, and we are flying.

 Yes, practically, we are flying too.
 I love jumps and here it’s about constant.
 The longest jumps are from ten to fifteen meters.
 I have done much longer than that, but it was back then when driving the rally cars.
 Those cars are made for it and with them you can make big maneuvers.

 This Mercedes is brilliant!

-Even though it’s wrong-side driven, so called “English version”, which was a bit odd at first for a rally driving.
-But then when I got used to it I started to really enjoy of it.
+Even though it’s wrong-side driven, a so called “English version”, which was a bit odd at first for rally driving.
+But then when I got used to it I started to really enjoy it.

-This little fancy car has got lot of power and it’s fast.
+This little fancy car has got a lot of power and it’s fast.
 It’s very light and the power in the motor is throwing the car almost as fast as you can make it here.
 It’s also about perfectly balanced and thus ideal for this.

 Yes, it is ideal for this, I love it!

 I absolutely love it.
-And it makes me smiling.
+And it makes me smile.

 I love rally driving and I used to do it a lot.
 And in this case “a lot” means full rough days, twelve hours a day and seven days a week.
 And as thinking of that time, I must say that it was just great, unbelievably great.